BCCN-Prog/materials_2018/authentication_system/README.md

   - a function `read_pwdb` to read the password database from disk
   - a function `write_pwdb` to write the password database to disk

+Suggestions:
+  - the database can be a simple dictionary `{username: password}`
+  - the database can be serialized to disk with [`pickle`](https://docs.python.org/3/library/pickle.html)
+  - to experiment you can store the database on a temporary directory
+  - remember to write the database to disk every time you add a new user

 ### Expected usage:
   - run the script
   - the script asks for username and password